2022 Ford Maverick vs. Hyundai Santa Cruz: Spec Battle

 The Maverick truck bed is 54.4 inches long, compared to the Hyundai Santa Cruz bed, that is 52.1 inches.
 Both truck beds allow for owners to fit a full 4×8 piece of plywood down.
 The Ford truck has an optional storage area on one side, while the Hyundai comes standard with two.
 It also has a lockable area under the trunk for safekeeping.

 Fuel economy, engine options, and transmissions

 The Santa Cruz has two gasoline options for the engine, but it comes in front-wheel-drive or all-wheel drive.
 This truck gets an EPA-estimated 21 mpg in the city, 26-27 mpg on the highway, and 23 mpg combined.
 The all-wheel drive option comes with a turbocharged engine getting 19 mpg in the city, 27 mpg on the highway, and 22 mpg combined.
 This means the trucks are pretty evenly matched for fuel economy.

 This is where the Hyundai Santa Cruz pulls ahead a bit.
 The 2.5L four-cylinder engine that comes standard gets 191 hp and 181 lb-ft of torque.
 This one utilizes an eight-speed automatic transmission.
 The 2.5L turbocharged four-cylinder makes 281 hp and 311 lb-ft.
 This one has an eight-speed dual-clutch automatic transmission.

-With all of the specs laid out on the table, there isn’t really a clear winner.
-Some drivers might find the Hyundai Santa Cruz towing capabilities and fuel economy more important.
+There isn’t a clear winner with all of the specs laid out on the table.
+Some drivers might find the Hyundai Santa Cruz towing capabilities and fuel economy more critical.
 Some buyers might be more loyal to the Ford brand and will give the Maverick a go.
 Either way, these new trucks have a lot to offer.